mnzeiter/trip-mate/README.md

-# 🧳 Tourism Manager – Flutter Travel App
+# 🧳 TripMate – Flutter Travel App

 A dual-role mobile application built with Flutter and Dart to manage and explore tourism experiences.
 Designed for both customers and administrators to browse, book, and manage trips efficiently.